danielna/danielna.github.com/_posts/2013-12-06-jim-the-boy-with-autism.md

 People tell me that they don't think what happened to Jim resulted in a "permanent" change.
 Soon enough after returning home he was back to normal.
 Eventually he moved to a church campus that opened closer to his home.

 Pastor Bob was dismissed from his leadership position shortly thereafter.
-Not specifically related to the occurences on the trip to Korea but more as a result of a pastoral period marked by egotism and incompetence.
+Not specifically related to the occurrences on the trip to Korea but more as a result of a pastoral period marked by egotism and incompetence.

 Good riddance.